btw-47/mathieu_code/README.md

 # Setup
 Install the Sage package "WeilRep" from www.github.com/btw-47/weilrep.
-Copy all four .sage files into a single folder.
+Copy the .py file and the three .sage files into a single folder.

 # How to use
 Run Sage and load the file "moonshine_code.sage".